vhaghani26/epigenerate/advanced_configuration.md

 alias epigenerate='ssh {username}@epigenerate.genomecenter.ucdavis.edu'
 ```

 Then, every time you want to log in, all you need to do is run `epigenerate` and it will prompt you for your password.
+You can also create your own aliases to easily run commands, change directories, and more.

 ## Notifications